Best Bottle Warmer for Breastmilk- Parent’s Guide [2017 Top Picks & Reviews]

 Bottle warmers are designed for breast milk and formula.
 You won’t find a bottle warmer specifically for breastfeeding.
 There are bottle warmers that are meant for your home and travel bottle warmers, designed to take along on trips or in the car.
 When you are on the search for bottle warmers, there are a few features you need to check out before making your final purchase.

-Top 5 Best Bottle Warmers
+Top 5 Best Bottle Warmers For Breastmilk

-To start off our review, we will start with the Kiinde Kozii bottle warmer.
+To start off our review, I will start with the Kiinde Kozii bottle warmer.
 Kiinde Kozii is one of the only brands designed to follow the recommendations to safely thaw and heat breast milk.

 - Instead of steam heat, it uses warm, flowing water to heat the bottles.
 The water bath will keep all of the nutrients in the breast milk.
 There is a timer that reduces the chance of overheating the milk.